codatio/demo-bill-pay/README.md

-# bill-pay-demo
+# demo-bill-pay

-This project is a Next.js app developed by Theodo UK.
-This Codat Demo is used to show the bill payment functionality from the Codat API.
-More specifically, it demonstrates how we can manage bill payments of apps like Quickbooks Sandbox.
+This demo shows how you could build a bill pay solution with Codat.
+It demonstrates how we can manage bill payments of apps like Quickbooks Sandbox.

+See it in action - <https://demo-bill-pay.vercel.app>

+---

 ## Getting started